objectiv/objectiv.io/docs/docs/home/the-project/FAQ.md

 ### Does it work with my stack?
 Objectiv currently requires a PostgreSQL database and works in any environment where you can run containers.
 We're working on support for Snowplow and BigQuery for event handling at scale.
 Amazon Redshift is planned next and more will follow.

+### What's the fastest way to test-drive Objectiv with my current app/website?
+If you want to test Objectiv with your own project, we're here to help out.
+We can set up a test collector & back-end for you.
+All you'll have to do is instrument Objectiv's tracker to a part of your app.
+Join our slack channel and reach out if you're interested.

 ### Does it scale?
 Objectiv’s architecture is built to scale.
 It is only restricted by the capacity of your databases.
 Collection is stateless and can be run in parallel.
 Objectiv currently uses PostgreSQL as a database backend and features an SQL abstraction layer that enables you to run Pandas operations from your notebook on the full dataset.
 We have plans to support other databases as well.